ybashir/hn-dashboard/README.md

-# A mashup of Ant's react components and a wrapper around Mike Bostock's Barchart Race
+# A mashup of Ant's react components and react imlplementation of a D3 viz

 This is a wrapper around the maestro Mike Bostock's bar chart race implementation on observable which you can find her: